Access a team of health care providers to support quality care.

 Teams broaden the availability of clinical supports for patients and for family doctors.

-Team members can include family doctors, nurse practitioners, nurses, social workers and other allied care providers; as well as therapists, pharmacists, and other clinical and non-clinical providers.
+Team members can include family doctors, specialists, nurse practitioners, nurses, social workers and other allied care providers; as well as therapists, pharmacists, and other clinical and non-clinical providers.
 They can be located in a family practice, or in the community and linked to the practice.

 - Provide preventive care, disease management and counselling, and arrange for follow-up services in the community.

 - Increase support for patients with complex and/or chronic health conditions.